 - Identify ongoing support through timely education, resources and communication networks

-At the conclusion of this module it is expected that staff will be able to:
+At the conclusion of this module it is expected you will be able to:

 - Demonstrate an understanding of the role of a clinical supervisor / preceptor